-The Save Institute’s holistic approach to strengthening bones and preventing fractures addresses the whole of the body, and supports your total wellness.
-This approach is far more impactful than a quick-fix drug, or a diet-fad, because it addresses and improves lifestyle every single day.
+The Save Institute’s holistic approach to strengthening bones and preventing fractures addresses the whole body and supports your total wellness.
+This approach is far more impactful than a quick-fix drug, or a diet-fad because it addresses and improves lifestyle every single day.

 And if you struggle to make it through each day, feel overwhelmed and stressed out by your to-do list and the challenges before you, try changing the beginning of your day to change the rest of it.

-In today’s post we’re going to look at eight morning habits that will help you achieve your goals, including building younger, stronger bones.
+In today’s article, we’re going to look at eight morning habits that will help you achieve your goals, including building younger, stronger bones.

 1. The Early Bird Gets… To Feel Better All Day

 The idea behind rising early isn’t to deprive yourself of sleep, but to shift your sleeping habits so that you have ample time before your first obligation of the day.
 If you’re waking up in a panic, ten minutes before you have to leave, your alarm blaring, grabbing bags and keys, and eating who-knows-what as you run out the door… then you don’t have time to start your day intentionally and healthfully.

 The rest of this article will lay out a series of actions to consider as new morning rituals.
 But you can’t do any of them if you don’t have the time before you need to be somewhere else.

 If getting up early is new for you, take it in small chunks.
 Instead of setting your alarm an hour and a half earlier for tomorrow, just try fifteen minutes.
 Then, once that’s feeling natural, fifteen more.
 Give yourself an hour or two of morning self-care time before you have to be out the door.
 As you wake up earlier, go to sleep earlier.
 Don’t forget how important sleep is to building stronger bones, and to your overall health.

 2. Your Mother Was Onto Something: Make Your Bed